 - The client reads a stale value from the old leader.

-The leader lease mechanism in YugabyteDB prevents this inconsistency.
-It works as follows:
+The leader lease mechanism in YugabyteDB prevents this inconsistency, as follows:

-Note that we are not relying on any kind of clock synchronization for this leader lease implementation, as we're only sending time intervals over the network, and each server operates in terms of its local monotonic clock.
-The only two requirements to the clock implementation are:
+Note that there is no reliance on any kind of clock synchronization for this leader lease implementation, as only time intervals are sent over the network, and each server operates in terms of its local monotonic clock.
+The following are the only two requirements to the clock implementation:

 Bounded monotonic clock drift rate between different servers.
-E.g. if we use the standard Linux assumption of less than 500µs per second drift rate, we could account for it by multiplying all delays mentioned above by 1.001.
+For example, if the standard Linux assumption of less than 500µs per second drift rate is used, it could be accounted for by multiplying all delays mentioned previously by 1.001.

 The monotonic clock does not freeze.
-E.g. if we're running on a VM which freezes temporarily, the hypervisor needs to refresh the VM's clock from the hardware clock when it starts running again.
+For example, if running takes place on a virtual machine which freezes temporarily, the hypervisor needs to refresh the virtual machine's clock from the hardware clock when it starts running again.

 The leader lease mechanism guarantees that at any point in time there is at most one server in any tablet's Raft group that considers itself to be an up-to-date leader that is allowed to service consistent reads or accept write requests.

 Every read request is assigned a particular multiversion concurrency control (MVCC) timestamp or hybrid time (for example, called

 ht_read), which allows write operations to the same set of keys to happen in parallel with reads.
 It is crucial, however, that the view of the database as of this timestamp is not updated by concurrently happening writes.
 That is, once